This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The Ministry of Health and Family Welfare (MOHFW) is responsible for formulating national-level policy, planning, and decision-making concerning healthcare and education.
 The national-level policies, plans, and decisions are translated into action by various implementing authorities and healthcare delivery systems across the country, from the national to the community level.
 The Ministry and its relevant regulatory bodies also have indirect control over the healthcare system of the NGOs and the private sector.
 The majority of high-quality medical institutions are centered in the city of Dhaka which acts as the hub for disseminating medical services across the country.

-Any direct foreign investor in Bangladesh must submit a project proposal to the Bangladesh Investment Development Authority (BIDA) for review before receiving approval.
+Any direct foreign investor in Bangladesh must submit a project proposal to the Bangladesh Investment Authority (BIDA) for review before receiving approval.
 Once registered with BIDA, companies investing in hospitals and medical education must obtain a license from the Directorate General for Health Services (DGHS).
 Pharmaceutical and medical device companies in turn must go through DGDA for licensing.
-However, companies seeking these licenses must be vetted by the Ministry of Health and Family Welfare, the main entity responsible for all healthcare sub-sectors.
+However, companies seeking these licenses need to be vetted by the Ministry of Health and Family Welfare, the main entity responsible for all healthcare sub-sectors.

 Medical Devices; Clinical Lab Trials; Waste Management; Safe Water Drinking; Sanitation Coverage.